 Peter Kahn is a partner in the Washington, DC law firm of Williams & Connolly LLP.
 He joined the firm in 1976.
 Mr. Kahn has extensive experience with litigation involving international disputes, both before American and foreign tribunals.
 His international practice involves both civil and criminal matters including extradition and Foreign Corrupt Practices Act cases, as well as cross-border commercial litigation.
 He represented the Israelis in the Jonathan Pollard spy case during the 1980s and the family of the late Israeli Prime Minister Yitzhak Rabin following his assassination.
+More recently he represented Alan Gross, the United States government contractor arrested and convicted in Cuba for alleged crimes against the Cuban State.
+The ultimate resolution of that case has led to the beginning of normalization of diplomatic relations between the United States and Cuba.

 Mr. Kahn graduated cum laude with a degree in political science from Yale University in 1973, and from Duke University Law School in 1976.